MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 319 - Chapter 13 - Dusknoir's Secret - Dusknoir reveals that he is also from the future - Treasure Town devises a plan to capture Grovyle.md

 `Dusknoir`: "Let's capture Grovyle using whatever means necessary!"

-`Dusknoir Normal`

-`Dusknoir`: "Everyone: YEAH!"
+`💬`: "Everyone: YEAH!"

 * * *

-`Dusknoir Normal`

-`Dusknoir`: "And thus..."
+`💬`: "And thus..."

-`Dusknoir Normal`

-`Dusknoir`: "Dusknoir and the trio of Uxie, Mesprit, and Azelf..."
+`💬`: "Dusknoir and the trio of Uxie, Mesprit, and Azelf..."

-`Dusknoir Normal`

-`Dusknoir`: "set off for Crystal Cave."
+`💬`: "set off for Crystal Cave."

-`Dusknoir Normal`

-`Dusknoir`: "In the meantime, the other Pokémon busied themselves..."
+`💬`: "In the meantime, the other Pokémon busied themselves..."

-`Dusknoir Normal`

-`Dusknoir`: "spreading rumors that Azelf and the others were about to seal the Time Gear away."
+`💬`: "spreading rumors that Azelf and the others were about to seal the Time Gear away."

-`Dusknoir Normal`

-`Dusknoir`: "As for those Pokémon from Wigglytuff's Guild..."
+`💬`: "As for those Pokémon from Wigglytuff's Guild..."

 *Anchor: <a name="1"></a>1*